 Whitby has numerous wireless and wireline providers including Bell, Rogers and several satellite services providers.

-The Eastern Ontario Regional Network partners of Bell Canada and Bell Aliant will be upgrading the equipment at 12 existing Points Of Presence (POP's) within Durham to facilitate the expansion to the 100 Gigabit capability, primarily along the 401 corridor from Pickering to Newcastle.
+The Eastern Ontario Regional Network (EORN) partners of Bell Canada and Bell Aliant have analyzed and upgraded the network (as needed) at the existing Points of Presence (PoP's) within Durham Region to facilitate the EORN required broadband connectivity.

 [back to top]